Ceudan/Car-Racing/README.md

 | (577), &nbsp; &nbsp; &nbsp; &nbsp; (1)| LeakyRelu, &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Identity|
 | (2)         | Softplus                       |
 ## Results and Discussion
+### Double Deep Q Networks
+Our best model obtained an average reward of 850/900 to officially solve the environment.
+It was able to visit 97% of track tiles travelling at moderate speeds.

+We also tested various hyperparameters such as reward decay factor gamma, time discritization length, and speed at identical epislon and learning rate schedules.
+We observe that the track is easily mastered at moderate speeds, almost never completed at fast speeds, and hardly makes progress at very fast speeds.
+After careful obervation we conclude that the environment was designed to be impossible to beat at constant speeds, and a winning solution must have a complex dynamic acceleration and braking policy.
+### Proximal Polixy Optimization
 ## Future Works